jmandel/fhir-bulk-encryption-example/README.md

 ---

-## 6. JWKS Publishing
+## 6. JWKS Representation of Client Keys

-Clients MUST publish an encryption key in their JWKS with fields:
+Clients MUST include an encryption key in their JWKS with fields:

 * `use`: `"enc"`
 * `alg`: `"RSA-OAEP-256"` or `"ECDH-ES+A256KW"`